JayantVashishtha/InvoiceFlowAI/README.md

-# 🧾 Demo_PayableGPT — LLM + Rule-based TDS Categorization System
+# 🧾 InvoiceFlowAI — LLM + Rule-based TDS Categorization System

 This project is an AI-powered invoice processing pipeline that:
 - Extracts data from invoices